ilnerdchuck/ilnerdchuck.github.io/_projects/GBA-SPi/index.md

 A custom kernel module has been made for the ATMega to handle the controller buttons and the power button

-The Raspberry is connected in a way that leaves all the GPIO available for the modules: the atmega is connected via I2C bus of the camera to leave the one available on the GPIO to the modules, also the screen is connected to the composite output of the HDMI, yes you red it right **COMPOSITE** in 2025.
+The Raspberry is connected in a way that leaves all the GPIO available for the modules: the atmega is connected via I2C bus of the camera to leave the one available on the GPIO to the modules, also the screen is connected to the composite output of the HDMI, yes you read it right **COMPOSITE** in 2025.

 [Source Code](https://github.com/ilnerdchuck/GBA-SPi)